Quez Watkins Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- Watkins' 34.3 receiving yards per game in his three career matchups against the Cowboys are 1.8 more than his over/under for Saturday's game.
+- Against the Cowboys, Watkins has averaged 34.3 receiving yards per game over his three career matchups, 0.8 more than his over/under for Saturday's game.

-- In three matchups versus the Cowboys, Watkins has not had a TD catch.

-- The 259.9 yards per game the Cowboys are conceding through the air makes them the NFL's 24th-ranked pass defense.
+- The Cowboys have the NFL's 24th-ranked pass defense this season, allowing 259.9 yards per game through the air.

-- The Cowboys' defense is seventh in the NFL, allowing 1.4 passing touchdowns per game.
+- The Cowboys have given up 22 passing TDs this season (1.4 per game), ranking them seventh among NFL defenses.

 Recent Performances